Christyn Williams

-Christyn Williams (born May 20, 2000) is an American women's basketball player.
+Christyn Williams (born May 20, 2000) is an American women's basketball player who is currently signed to the Dallas Wings and Hapoel Rishon Lezion.
 She was drafted by the Washington Mystics.
 She played college basketball at the University of Connecticut (UConn).
 She played in high school for Central Arkansas Christian School in North Little Rock, Arkansas.
 A five-star recruit and one of the most decorated high school basketball players in history, Williams rose to national acclaim after winning the 2018 WBCA National Player of the Year award, the 2018 Naismith National Player of the Year award the 2018 Gatorade National Player of the Year award, and the 2018 USA Today Player of the Year award.
-Williams also was named a McDonald's All-American, where she was named the game's MVP after scoring 22 points and leading the West team to an 82-79 victory.
+Williams also was named a McDonald's All-American, where she was named the game's MVP after scoring 22 points and leading the West team to an 82–79 victory.
 Williams was awarded the Morgan Wootten Award, which is given each year to "the McDonald's All American who best exhibits outstanding character, leadership and the values of a student-athlete in the classroom and the community".
 Williams was also named to the 2018 Jordan Brand Classic team.

 High school career

-As a freshman in the 2014-15 season, Williams averaged 18.5 points a game for the Lady Mustangs while helping lead the team to a 28-4 record and an appearance in the state quarterfinals.
+As a freshman in the 2014–15 season, Williams averaged 18.5 points a game for the Lady Mustangs while helping lead the team to a 28–4 record and an appearance in the state quarterfinals.
 The next season as a sophomore Williams carried a heavy load for the team, averaging a career-best 28.5 points per game and leading the team to a runner-up finish in the Arkansas 4A state tournament.
-In 2016-17, Williams' junior season, she averaged 26.0 points per game and led the team to a 29-5 record.
+In 2016–17, Williams' junior season, she averaged 26.0 points per game and led the team to a 29–5 record.
 The Lady Mustangs finished the season with a loss in the state quarterfinals.
-As a senior in 2017-18, Williams and the Lady Mustangs had the best season in school history, finishing with a 36-1 record and winning the 2-4A Conference, 2-4A District, 4A East Region, and 4A State Championships while averaging 26.8 points and 10.4 rebounds per game.
-Finishing with 3500 points, Williams ended her career with the second-most points in Arkansas girls basketball history, behind only Lakyn Garrison of Wickes, who played from 2003-2007.
-Over the course of her career, she led the Lady Mustangs to a 117-24 record, including the Arkansas 4A 2018 state championship.
+As a senior in 2017–18, Williams and the Lady Mustangs had the best season in school history, finishing with a 36–1 record and winning the 2–4A Conference, 2–4A District, 4A East Region, and 4A State Championships while averaging 26.8 points and 10.4 rebounds per game.
+Finishing with 3500 points, Williams ended her career with the second-most points in Arkansas girls basketball history, behind only Lakyn Garrison of Wickes, who played from 2003 to 2007.
+Over the course of her career, she led the Lady Mustangs to a 117–24 record, including the Arkansas 4A 2018 state championship.